-In the ledger's data tree, an account's core data is stored in the AccountRoot ledger object type.
-An account can also be the owner (or partial owner) of several other types of data.
+An account's core data is stored in an AccountRoot ledger entry.
+An account can also be the owner (or partial owner) of several other types of ledger entry.

 Tip: An "Account" in the XRP Ledger is somewhere between the financial usage (like "bank account") and the computing usage (like "UNIX account").
 Non-XRP currencies and assets aren't stored in an XRP Ledger Account itself; each such asset is stored in an accounting relationship called a "Trust Line" that connects two parties.

 There is not a dedicated "create account" transaction.
-The Payment transaction automatically creates a new account if the payment sends XRP equal to or greater than the account reserve to a mathematically-valid address that does not already have an account.
-This is called funding an account, and creates an AccountRoot object in the ledger.
+The Payment transaction automatically creates a new account if the payment sends enough XRP to a mathematically-valid address that does not already have an account.
+This is called funding an account, and creates an AccountRoot entry in the ledger.
 No other transaction can create an account.

 Caution: Funding an account does not give you any special privileges over that account.
 Whoever has the secret key corresponding to the account's address has full control over the account and all XRP it contains.
 For some addresses, it's possible that no one has the secret key, in which case the account is a black hole and the XRP is lost forever.